 Studies have shown that biomass from forests can produce higher carbon emissions than fossil fuels, while also have an adverse impact on biodiversity.
 Despite this, some forms of biomass do offer a low-carbon option given the correct circumstances.
 Sawdust and wood chippings from sawmills, for example, can be used for biomass energy where it would normally decompose and release higher levels of carbon into the atmosphere.

 Geothermal energy uses the heat trapped in the Earth’s core which is created by the slow decay of radioactive particles in rocks at the centre of the planet.
 By drilling wells, we are able to bring highly heated water to the surface which can be used as a hydrothermal resource to turn turbines and create electricity.
-This renewable resource can be made greener by pumping the steam and water back into the earth, thereby lowering emissions.
+This renewable resource can be made greener by pumping the steam and hot water back into the earth, thereby lowering emissions.

 The availability of geothermal energy is closely tied to geographical location, with places such as Iceland having an easily reached, ready supply of geothermal resources.